EulerStream/Euler-API-SDK/src/sdk/docs/AlertsApi.md

 import {
     AlertsApi,
     Configuration,
-    IAlertConfigBase
+    CreateAlertRequest
 } from './api';

 const configuration = new Configuration();
 const apiInstance = new AlertsApi(configuration);

-let accountId: number; //The ID of the account to create the alert for (default to undefined) let iAlertConfigBase: IAlertConfigBase; //Configuration for the alert
+let accountId: number; //The ID of the account to create the alert for (default to undefined) let createAlertRequest: CreateAlertRequest; //Configuration for the alert

 const { status, data } = await apiInstance.createAlert(
     accountId,
-    iAlertConfigBase
+    createAlertRequest
 );
 ```